Jarrad Branthwaite transfer news: Man Utd make improved bid worth up to £50m for Everton defender

 Branthwaite and Lille's Leny Yoro are live options while United continue to negotiate with Bayern Munich over Matthias de Ligt.

-Talks with Bayern have been described as positive.
+Talks with Bayern over De Ligt have been described as positive.
 There is a willingness from all parties to get a deal done.

 Bayern want £42.5m plus add-ons.